yomotherboard/chromium-vim/doc/select.md

 ## Basic Usage

-1. Populate the selection list with a set of DOM elements that match a given [CSS selector](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors):
+1. Populate the selection list with all DOM elements that match a given [CSS selector](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors):
 ```
 :selectset h2

 " this populates the selection list with all `h2` header elements from the page.
 ```

 2. Navigate back and forth through these selections with `<C-j>` and `<C-k>`
 3. Use the return/enter key or `<C-l>` to click on the given object.
-By default it will search within the element for the first link (`<a> tag`) and navigate to that link.
+By default it will search within the element for the first link (`<a>` tag) and navigate to that link.

 ## Commands